rockymiss/flipthebird/README.md

 - I would also like to add a leader board showing the fastest times to complete each game.

+- Links to social media.
+While could have been easily added I didn't feel they were necessary for this project as they served no purpose to the game.

 -----
 ## Technologies Used

 - HTML5 to provide content and structure to the website.
 - CSS3 provides styles for the website.
+- Javascript ES6 to provide interactivity to the site.
 - [Coolors.co](https://coolors.co/) to select colors for the website that would work well together.
 - [Cloudinary.com](https://www.cloudinary.com/) to store images for the website.
 - [Google Fonts](https://fonts.google.com/) for font.